 - 1 1/2 tbsp salt-free Cajun seasoning

 - 1 1/2 cups heavy cream

-- 6 oz pasteurized prepared cheese product, cubed (Velveeta)
+- 6 oz pasteurized prepared cheese product, cubed (a.k.a.
+Velveeta)

 - 3/4 cup chopped green onions